GPS Beacon.

 There is also a “Points” switch on the beacon web page.
 When switched on, it enables you to tap on any point on your “track” and see the corresponding location point in the list:

-Please take into account that showing points on the map for each location tracked under the beacon may lead to the slow map interaction.
-When you switch “Points” on, you better zoom into the area of interest, so it’s not so many points to show.
+Please take into account that showing points on the map for each location tracked under the beacon may lead to slow map interaction.
+When you switch “Points” on, it’s better to zoom into the area of interest so there aren’t too many points to show.

 Setup and configure